WebOrigami/docs/content/language/expressions.md

 Text templates are quoted in backticks and can contain Origami expressions inside `\$\{` `}` placeholders.
 The evaluated expression results will be substituted for those placeholders in the template's text output.

-Expressions inside an Origami template literal can directly return complex values like arrays, objects, or trees.
+Expressions inside an Origami template literal can directly return complex values like arrays, objects, or map-based trees.
 Origami will perform a depth-first traversal of the result, await any `Promise` values, and concatenate the final values into the string result:

 ```ori
 `Hello, \${ { name: 'Alice' } }.`      // "Hello, Alice."